novth17/hive_ft_irc/README.md

     o	  Give/take operator privileges
     l	  Set/remove user limit
 ```

+### 🤖 ChatBot
+Feature: warning users who use "naughty" words.
+Connects to the server as a user, responds to channel invites, replies to specific messages.

 ----
 ## 📦 Build & Run

+Compile the program with make.
+Then launch the server with ./ircserv [NETWORK PORT] [PASSWORD] (empty password == no password)
 ```
 make
-./ircserv <port> <password>
 ```

-Example:
+Launch example:
 ```
 ./ircserv 6667 secret
 ```
 Then connect using an IRC client.
-For example:
+Connect to the server with your IRC client of choice!
+Our reference client when making the server was irssi.
 ```
-server: 127.0.0.1
-port: 6667
+irssi
-password: secret
+/connect 127.0.0.1 6667 secret
 ```

+Meaning:
+- server: 127.0.0.1
+- port: 6667
+- password: secret

+Optionally, run prudebot with ./ircserv [NETWORK PORT] [PASSWORD] [BOT NICKNAME] at any point after launching the server.

 ## Credits

 - [Eve Keinan](https://github.com/EvAvKein)